LaunchCode-Education-Archived/virtual-led-wall/README.md

 Now, open the file `basic.html` in a text or code editor and look at the Javascript beginning on line 24.
 Read through this example code, and make sure you understand what's going on.
 I'll post a video link to the walkthrough of this code in class, when it's available.

+To make your own LED wall and play with the code, copy the file `template.html`, making sure to do so in the same directory (otherwise our CSS and JS file includes will break).

 _Note:_ When opening code on your computer, you'll always want to open it in an appropriate editor.
 Notepad (Windows) and TextEdit (Mac) are fine plain text editors that are already installed on your system.
 You may want to install a basic coded editor, such as [Atom](https://atom.io/), in order to get nice features like syntax highlighting.
 You should __never__ open code in a formatted editor like Microsoft Word.

 ## The controller